French Monarchs and Their Castles

-All these kings, and the Dukes, Marquises, Earls and Barons that surrounded them, left a huge amount of French castles.
+All these French monarchs, and the Dukes, Marquises, Earls and Barons that surrounded them, left behind an impressive legacy of French castles.
 Over 300 of these can be found in the Loire Valley alone!

 DISCLOSURE: I get commissions for purchases made through some of the links in this article.